 TIP: Make sure to visit St. Tropez on at least one of the market days, but if you miss it, there is still plenty of shopping on its medieval streets.

 MUSÉE DE LA GENDARMERIE

-The most photographed building in St Trop showcasing the town`s historic connection to film was transformed into museum in 2016.
-Le gendarme de Saint-Tropez movie series starring Louis de Funès made St. Tropez world famous resort.
+The most photographed building in St Trop showcasing the town`s historical connection to film was transformed into a museum in 2016.
+Le gendarme de Saint-Tropez movie series starring Louis de Funès made St. Tropez world-famous resort.
 All fans of Louis de Funes`s work should definitely visit The Gendarmerie.
 Some storylines from “Gendarme from Saint-Tropez” have been shot there.
 The museum also presents a thematic exposition devoted to this movie.

 MUSEUMS IN SAINT-TROPEZ FRANCE

 Visit Maison des Papillons (the Butterfly Museum) with thousands of butterflies on display or if you are into modern art visit the Annonciade Museum – one of the longest established modern art galleries in France.

 Nestling on the shore of the Mediterranean St Tropez with its cool, relax French way of life has become a beach lover`s paradise.
 With almost three-thousand sunny hours a year is not difficult to understand why this popular jet-set destination is one of the sunniest places of France.
 Although St. Tropez is famous for its beaches, the beaches are mostly away from the centre and require transportation.